-Indonesian employment law recognises collective labour agreements as instruments for collective bargaining between a registered labour union or several registered labour unions with an employer, or several employers or employer organisations.
-Collective labour agreements are valid for two years from execution, extendable for one year.
-Collective labour agreements must be registered with the Manpower Agency with jurisdiction over the work location.
+Indonesian employment law recognises collective bargaining agreements as instruments for collective bargaining between one or several registered labour unions and one or several employers or employer organisations.
+Collective labour agreements are valid for two years from execution and extendable for one year.
+Collective labour agreements must be registered with the manpower agency with jurisdiction over the work location.

-Collective labour agreements contain the rights and obligations of the employer, labour union and employees, but in more detail.
+Collective bargaining agreements contain the rights and obligations of the employer, labour union and employees, but in more detail.
 As a general rule, the quality and quantity of the conditions of employment stipulated in the collective labour agreements must not be less beneficial than those regulated under the prevailing laws and regulations.

-Although there are some instances where bargaining takes place at industry level, the majority of bargaining over collective labour agreements takes place within companies.
+Although there are some instances where bargaining takes place at the industry level, the majority of bargaining over collective bargaining agreements takes place within companies.